INSTALLING MANDRAKE 10.0 OFFICIAL

 Press Enter

-Before the GUI comes back the installer is loading into memory and
+Before the GUI comes back the installer is loading into memory and devices are configured

 2nd screen: Language selection, default is US English,